MaxineXinyaBi/GEO1015-Digital-Terrain-Modelling/README.md

-This is Xinya's personal and group assignments for TU Delft GEO 1015
+This is Xinya's personal and group assignments for TU Delft GEO1015